ooominds/OOOM_RSE/README.md

 ## On the repositories' visibility
 The content of this repository is completely public.
 This is done to ensure communication and collaboration among the various members  included in the project.

-If for any reasons your work has to be kept 'private' during development phases or to comply with collaborators' and funding bodies requirements please contact your RSE to discuss this topic.
+If for any reasons your work has to be kept _private_ during development phases or to comply with collaborators' and funding bodies requirements please contact your RSE to discuss this topic.

 ## Onboarding
 New members should start by reading the [onboarding file](./onboarding.md) in this repository.

-This file contains the information on the tasks you need to complete over the first few weeks into the project (software related).
+This file contains information on the tasks you need to complete over the first few weeks into the project (software related).